International Summer School Schmalkalden (updated 6 December, 2014)

 * For IMAGE program only - you take a designated 3 credit hour class between June 2 and June13.

 * For the International Summer School, you will get a certificate from the University of Applied Sciences-Schmalkalden if you pass 5 one hour classes.
-However, to get 6 hours of credit at SEMO, you must pass 6 one hour classes Grades from 3 will be combined to give you one three hour SEMO credit, grades from the other 3 for the other three hour SEMO credit.
-I do recommend to try and take 7 classes - that way the lowest can be dropped.
+However, to get 6 hours of credit at SEMO, you must pass either 3 or 6 one hour classes Grades from 3 will be combined to give you one three hour SEMO credit, grades from the other 3 for the other three hour SEMO credit.
+I do recommend to try and take either 4 or 7 classes - that way the lowest can be dropped.

 For Graduate students - to get 6 hours of SEMO graduate credit (5xx/6xx level classes) you need to pass 7 classes while in Germany.

-International Summer School is from June 2 to June 20.
+International Summer School is from June 1 to June 12 (2 week) or June 1 to June 19 (3 week).

 * If you are taking IMAGE + week 3 of the International Summer School, you will need to complete the IMAGE class, plus take the Midnight Sun Lecture Plus two one-hour modules during week 3 of the ISS.
 June 2 to June 20.